mlcommons/ck/docs/mlperf-education-workgroup.md

 to let companies benchmark and compare their new hardware in terms of accuracy, latency, throughput and energy in a reproducible way twice a year.

-The goal of this open education workgroup is to develop an MLPerf educational toolkit based on portable workflows with a human-friendly interface to make it easier for newcomers to start using MLPerf benchmarks and lower the barrier of entry for their submissions.
+The goal of this open education workgroup is to develop an MLPerf educational toolkit based on portable workflows with a human-friendly interface to make it easier for newcomers to start using MLPerf benchmarks, and lower the barrier of entry for their submissions.

 Another goal is to use this toolkit to learn with the community how to modularize complex ML Systems and make it easier to plug in their own ML tasks, models, data sets, engines, software and hardware.

 The last but not the least goal is to help students, researchers, engineers and any volunteer participate in crowd-benchmarking and crowd-exploration of the design space tradeoffs (accuracy, latency, throughput, power, size, etc.) of diverse ML Systems from the cloud to the edge using the mature MLPerf methodology while automating the submission of their Pareto-efficient results to the open division of the MLPerf inference benchmark.

 ## Technology